**Thank you to all the readers who contributed photos for this post**

 Fact No. 1 - Tuxedo Cats Are Not a Breed

-Even though these black and white cats have a name, they are not a breed.
+Even though these pet black and white felines have a name, they are not a breed.
 Tuxedo refers to the combination of colors on the cat that makes them look like a person wearing a suit.
-The name "Tuxedo" refers to a specific type of coloration, but this can occur in virtually any breed of cat.
+The name for these cats “Tuxedo” refers to a specific type of coloration, but this can occur in virtually any cat breed.
+You can get a bicolor male or female tuxedo pattern in other cats.

-Fact No. 2 - The Tuxedo Coloring Comes from their Genes
+Fact No. 2 – The Black And White Cats Coloring Comes From Their Genes

 Fact No. 3 - There Are Several Types of Tuxedo Cats

-Fact No. 4 - Tuxedo Cats Are Smarter Than the Average Cat
+Fact No. 4 – Tuxedo Cats Are Smarter Than Other Average Cats

-Not only are they more elegant than many other cats, but tuxies are also smarter and that's a fact.
-These cats develop much quicker than other cats, both physically and mentally.
+Not only are they more elegant than many other cats, but tuxies are also more intelligent.
+Tuxedo kittens develop much quicker than other cats, both physically and mentally.
 They tend to hit cognitive milestones much earlier as well.
-These cats are extremely intelligent, which also makes them excellent companions.
+These cats make a wonderful, brilliant pet, making them excellent companions.

 Fact No. 5 - Tuxedo Cats Are Not Rare

-The term "tuxitude" refers to the special attitude that tuxedo cats display.
-What makes these cats easy to spot out is not only their black and white coats, but also their elegant attitude.
-However, in spite of their solemn appearance, tuxies are said to have a dog-like personality.They are actually extremely friendly, playful, outgoing, but also affectionate, which makes them very nice to be around.
-They create close bonds with their owners and they have a friendly attitude to new people as well.
+The term “tuxitude” refers to the particular attitude of tuxedo cats.
+What makes these cats easy to spot is their black and white coats and their elegant attitude.
+However, despite their solemn appearance, tuxies are said to have dog-like personalities.

 Fact No. 7 - Tuxedo Cats Might Have Magical Powers